 The following two sections provide basic information about the MySQL command-line options and system variables applicable to replication and the binary log.

-The command-line options and system variables in the following list relate to replication masters and replication slaves.
-Section 2.6.2, “Replication Source Options and Variables”, provides more detailed information about options and variables relating to replication master servers.
-For more information about options and variables relating to replication slaves, see Section 2.6.3, “Replica Server Options and Variables”.
+The command-line options and system variables in the following list relate to replication source servers and replicas.
+Section 2.6.2, “Replication Source Options and Variables” provides more detailed information about options and variables relating to replication source servers.
+For more information about options and variables relating to replicas, see Section 2.6.3, “Replica Server Options and Variables”.

 abort-slave-event-count: Option used by mysql-test for debugging and testing of replication.

 auto_increment_increment: AUTO_INCREMENT columns are incremented by this value.

 binlog_expire_logs_seconds: Purge binary logs after this many seconds.